-As a result, a covered individual with self-only coverage who lives in New York City will cost an electing payer $173.53 for the year, no matter whether that person incurs no or significant in-state hospital charges.
-Electing and nonelecting payers with no covered New York state residents won't owe any CLA.
-However, if a covered individual incurs a $100,000 bill for New York City hospital services subject to the HCRA surcharge, with the original hospital bill and the surcharge, a nonelecting payer will owe a total of $127,280 — minus any applicable participant cost-sharing — for that hospital bill with the surcharge.
+As a result, a covered individual with self-only coverage who lives in New York City will cost an electing payer $171.67 for the year, no matter whether that person incurs no or significant in-state hospital charges.
+Electing and nonelecting payers with no covered New York state residents won’t owe any CLA.
+However, if a covered individual incurs a $100,000 bill for New York City hospital services subject to the HCRA surcharge, a nonelecting payer will owe a total of $127,280 — minus any applicable participant cost-sharing — for that hospital bill with the surcharge.

 Under the HCRA, health claim payers — including self-funded health plans — must also pay an indigent care surcharge for New York hospital inpatient and outpatient services, comprehensive diagnostic and treatment centers, and ambulatory surgery centers.
 This surcharge applies regardless of where the patient resides or the employer or group health plan is based.

 For services delivered from April 1, 2009, through Dec.
 31, 2023, the surcharge is 9.63% for electing payers that pay this expense to the Public Goods Pool and an additional 28.27% (or a total of 37.9%) for nonelecting payers that pay the surcharge to providers.
 If services are also covered by the CLA, this will be added to the nonelecting payer’s bill.
 So a $100,000 New York City hospital bill with a 27.28% CLA assessment plus 37.9% in indigent care surcharges could result in a total bill of $165,180 for the hospital services and both surcharges.